 People on Social Security can receive the stimulus check as long as their total income is not above these limits.
 For these beneficiaries, it is not necessary to have filed a tax return.

 When will the stimulus check come?

 Unfortunately there is currently no answer on when the 2020 coronavirus stimulus checks will actually come.

 Treasury Secretary Mnuchin has said that the checks will arrive in the next two weeks.

 For Americans who have previously provided the IRS with their direct-deposit bank account information, the checks will be added to those accounts directly.

-For Social Security recipients who have already received a SSA-1099 form (their Social Security benefit statement), the government will be able to get them their checks in the same way they pay them their benefits.
+After some back and forth, the Treasury Department has now confirmed that for Social Security recipients who have already received a SSA-1099 form (their Social Security benefit statement), the government will be able to get them their checks in the same way they pay them their benefits.